 One of the first successful events after our founding was the 1972 Counter Law Day Luncheon.
 The DC Bar Association had selected Robert Mardian, Assistant Attorney General for Internal Security under President Richard Nixon, to speak at its luncheon.
-Our counter-luncheon featured former Senator Harold Hughes, who spoke about the Nixon-era Justice Department’s disregard for civil liberty and freedom.
+Our counter-luncheon featured former Senator Harold Hughes, who spoke about the Nixon-era Justice Department’s disregard for civil liberties and freedom.
 Attendees at our counter-luncheon outnumbered those at the Mardian talk by roughly three to one.

 We continued to press for reforms of the DC Bar.
 Before 1972, the DC Bar Association was voluntary and conservative.
-It failed failed to emphasize lawyers’ ethical obligations to do pro bono work.
+It failed to emphasize lawyers’ ethical obligations to do pro bono work.
 In 1972, the DC Bar Association became mandatory and unified.
-We developed a slate of candidates that was elected to the leadership of the new DC Bar Board of Governors by a landslide.
-The new, unified DC Bar shared our desire to promote public-interest law as means of ensuring access to justice and serving those in need.
+We developed a slate of candidates that were elected to the leadership of the new DC Bar Board of Governors by a landslide.
+The new, unified DC Bar shared our desire to promote public-interest law as a means of ensuring access to justice and serving those in need.

 Though the DC Bar changed significantly in the early 1970s, we did not stop fighting for social justice.
 Throughout the decade, we ran successful task forces on welfare, housing, equality in employment, and women’s rights.
 In 1976, we spearheaded a Retired Attorney Project, which facilitated the participation of retired attorneys in public service and legal programs.
 And in 1978, we launched our Public Interest and Pro Bono Forum.
 This annual event provides an opportunity for summer associates, law clerks, and interns to learn how they can pursue a public-interest career or incorporate pro bono work into their practice when they begin their professional careers.